ultimate271/notes/dastoyevsky/brothers01.04.md

 compassion as a weakness.
 He was always one of the best in the class but was never first.

+### On the women who took care of Alexey when Yefin died, and Alexey's perception of money
 At the time of Yefim Petrovitch’s death Alyosha had two more years to complete at the provincial gymnasium.
 The inconsolable widow went almost immediately after his death for a long visit to Italy with her whole